 Chances are if you are procrastinating, your home is extremely clean and all the laundry is done.
 Because you did all of that work, while trying not to buckle down to work.
 However, going out to a coffee shop or some other location with fewer distractions can also be distracting and add up in costs.

 Even if you worked from home before it’s different when you are working for yourself.
 There are no colleagues to call and chat about accounts or just catch up a bit.
 As much as you love your significant other if they are the only human being you interact with each day, you’re going to go crazy.
 Which means building a schedule that incorporates your work and human interaction that isn’t email.

-A good step is to find a fellow entrepreneur and set up a weekly meeting either face to face or via video call.
+A good step is to find someone else in the self-employment world and set up a weekly meeting either face to face or via video call.
 The benefit is threefold, it helps to build your schedule, set and be held accountable to goals, and keeps you sane during the day when you are hustling.
 On another day schedule a virtual happy hour with business friends.

 Or plan an actual happy hour with local friends and entrepreneurs.
-While you don’t want to weigh yourself down with appointments and meetings that don’t directly result in income, the networking and ability to bounce ideas off of someone else can be extremely valuable.
+You don’t want to weigh yourself down with appointments and meetings that don’t directly result in income.
+It’s good to know that the networking and ability to bounce ideas off of someone else can be extremely valuable.
 There are always conferences where you can meet other like minded individuals in the same predicament you are who you can connect with.

 Just like figuring out how to schedule your day to be productive and sane, figuring out what systems work best will save you time and stress.
 If you can automate those systems, things will be even better.

 Here are a few areas to build systems to save time and stress: